 Zoos and Wildlife

-These days most aquariums, wildlife parks and zoos in England are not just about experiencing wild animals’ close-up, many also focus on protecting the species, too.
+These days most aquariums, wildlife parks and zoos in England are not just about experiencing wild animals’ close-up, many also focus on protecting endangered species, too.

-One of the most renowned zoos in England, 100-acre Marwell Wildlife in Hampshire, is primarily dedicated to the conservation of wildlife and habitats.
-From rainforest wildlife to an underwater view of penguins, Marwell Wildlife encompasses animals from all corners of the world.
+One of the most renowned zoos in England, 100-acre Marwell Zoo in Hampshire, is primarily dedicated to the conservation of wildlife and habitats.
+From african animals to an underwater view of penguins, Marwell Wildlife encompasses animals from all corners of the world.

 A perfect day out for families with children, whether you are on holiday, enjoying a weekend break or simply having a day out with the kids is Drusillas Park in East Sussex.

 Across the Solent, one of the most popular zoos in England is the Isle of Wight Zoo.
 Home to one of the biggest collections of tigers and lemurs in the country, the Isle of Wight Zoo preserves many endangered species through research and education.
 If you are visiting Surrey, be sure to see the reptiles, fish, Canadian beavers, rabbits and chipmunks at Beaver Zoological Gardens.